splynx/docs/files/en/configuration/tools/restore_deleted_customers/restore_deleted_customers.md

 ![](restore4.png)

+**NOTE:**

-**NOTE:** please, **double check all restored customer's data after the process is finished**, e.g. the integrity of invoices (its inside items and values), if the payments match with the customer's invoices, the services/transactions accuracy, the relations of payments with proforma invoices etc.
+- **double check all restored customer's data after the process is finished**, e.g. the integrity of invoices (its inside items and values), if the payments match with the customer's invoices, the services/transactions accuracy, the relations of payments with proforma invoices etc;

+- the **log of customers restore activity** can be found in `Administration → Logs → Operations`.

 The **multiple customers can be restored** one by one as well, just enter the **similar parameter** for all accounts to search: